-Be cautious when transferring technical data and technology to someone in another country, such as through email, conversations, meetings or database access.
-This restriction applies to sharing information with some coworkers, as well as non-employees.
+- Be cautious when transferring technical data and technology to someone in another country, such as through email, conversations, meetings or database access.
+This restriction applies to sharing information with some coworkers, as well as non-employees. - Be aware of any trade compliance requirements that are associated with our government contracts.